Admission requirements: qualifications

 Admission requirements: English language proficiency

-All Corsi di Laurea magistrale (Master's degrees) in Economics, Engineering and Law areas require proficiency in English language to at least level B1 CEFR (Common european framework of reference for languages).
+All Corsi di Laurea magistrale (second cycle degrees) in Economics, Engineering and Law areas require proficiency in English language to at least level B1 CEFR (Common european framework of reference for languages).
 Instead of the official certification of English language proficiency, study programmes can accept candidates who attended their educational pathway in English or passed English language examinations during their academic studies.
 Detailed information are provided in the Teaching Regulations that can be viewed in the web page dedicated to the study programme.

 Documents to be submitted upon enrollment